 Why CRM is an important part of Small Businesses?

-As a result a common businessman is exposed to unprecedented amount of complexity and task-handling requirement.
-This volume of business might have been unheard for a business even one generation before…
+As a result, a common businessman is exposed to an unprecedented amount of complexity and task-handling requirement.
+This volume of business might have been unheard for business even one generation before…

 This is a list of primary task a small business has to handle on a daily basis.